 Keen cyclists could very easily ride this trail in one day - if this is your approach, we recommend starting in Thames and riding through to Paeroa.
 This flat section through local farmland can be completed in under two hours - including a stop for coffee if you're so inclined.
 From Paeroa, the trail gradually climbs up the fantastic Karangahake Gorge to the old railway station in Waikino.
 Here you can refuel and get ready for a fast downhill back toward Paeroa.
 This section is the highlight of the trail and features a 1.2 km tunnel - don't forget your headlight!
 From Paeroa, it's another 21 kms through farmland to Te Aroha where a hot soak in the thermal pools awaits you.

 Thames to Paeroa follows the old rail route while enjoying the beauty of the Coromandel Range and visiting the ubiquitous L&P Bottle of Antique Town - Paeroa.
 This is a fairly flat section that passes through quiet countryside.

 Paeroa to Waikino - 14 km

-Paeroa to Waihi takes cyclists through the Karangahake Gorge to Waihi via a mixture of rail corridors and existing walkways.
+Paeroa to Waikino takes cyclists through the Karangahake Gorge to Waikino via a mixture of rail corridors and existing walkways.
 Riding through the stunning Karangahake Gorge - one of the “14 Wonders of New Zealand” - is a major highlight.
-Cyclists enjoy breathtaking views, the opportunity for tramps and visiting historic gold mining attractions in Waihi.
+Cyclists enjoy breathtaking views, the opportunity for tramps and visiting historic gold mining attractions in Waikino.
 The cycle trail shares the walkway from Karangahake to Waikino along the tunnel route.
 A highlight of this section is the impressive 1.2 km tunnel.